The Ned-Liest Catch: Production

 On The Simpsons, when characters become couples, they usually break up at the end of the episodes.
 Executive producer Al Jean said in an interview that the writers decided it would not be interesting for them to do another episode where a relationship ended, and they thought it would be interesting "to see what people think, [...] the Internet certainly has a lot of opinion on the show, might as well have them have their say."
 When asked why the writers thought Ned and Edna were the right characters for a cliffhanger like this, Jean said that "In life, unusual things happen.
 People couple together in ways you would not expect, and he's single and she's single.
 We thought it would be funny, the fact that they both have these connections to the Simpsons, but they never really met or if they have met it was minimal."

 The fate of the "Nedna" relationship being left to a public vote made this the second cliffhanger episode of The Simpsons.
-The cliffhanger was resolved the 23rd season premiere "The Falcon and the D'ohman" by revealing Ned and Edna were still a couple, as the real-world poll overwhelmingly voted to keep them together.
+The cliffhanger was resolved midway through the 23rd season premiere "The Falcon and the D'ohman" by revealing Ned and Edna were still a couple, as the real-world poll overwhelmingly voted to keep them together.

+Musician Joey Kramer of Aerosmith appeared as himself.
+Kramer previously appeared as part of Aerosmith in the third season episode "Flaming Moe's."

 Reception

 In its original American broadcast, "The Ned-Liest Catch" was viewed by an estimated 5.25 million households and received a 2.5 rating/7 share among adults between the ages of 18 and 49.
-The episode stayed even with the ratings from the previous episode, "500 Keys".
+The episode stayed even with the ratings from the previous episode, "500 Keys."

+Rowan Kaiser of The A.V.
+Club gave the episode a C. Kaiser liked Bart's misbehavior and the resultant commentary on the American education system but disliked Ned and Edna's pairing and the subsequent audience participation stunt.

+Eric Hochberger of TV Fanatic gave the episode 3.8 out of 5 stars.
+He highlighted the scene of Ned seeing Edna's past lovers as he tries to kiss her, and he enjoyed Ned and Homer bonding.

 Reruns

 Reruns feature an alternate version of the episode's credits, with Marge informing the audience that it is now too late to vote.
 Homer then insults the show's viewers, but Marge corrects him, saying there is plenty for the fans to check out on TheSimpsons.com, and advises them to watch the next episode in order to find out the results of the Ned and Edna relationship.

-Following the October 2013 death of Marcia Wallace, Fox paid tribute to her with a re-broadcast of "The Ned-Liest Catch" preceding the premiere of "Four Regrettings and a Funeral"; the latter's chalkboard gag consisted of a single "We'll really miss you Mrs. K".
+Following the October 2013 death of Marcia Wallace, Fox paid tribute to her with a re-broadcast of "The Ned-Liest Catch" preceding the premiere of "Four Regrettings and a Funeral"; the latter's chalkboard gag consisted of a single "We'll really miss you Mrs. K." Fox originally announced that the third season episode "Bart the Lover" would air as the tribute but was unable to obtain clearance to air the episode in time.